d3/d3-scale/README.md

 <a name="sequential_interpolator" href="#sequential_interpolator">#</a> <i>sequential</i>.<b>interpolator</b>([<i>interpolator</i>])

-If *interpolator* is specified, sets the scale’s range interpolator function.
-If *interpolator* is not specified, returns the scale’s current range interpolator function.
+If *interpolator* is specified, sets the scale’s interpolator to the specified function.
+If *interpolator* is not specified, returns the scale’s current interpolator.

 <a name="sequential_copy" href="#sequential_copy">#</a> <i>sequential</i>.<b>copy</b>()